-Take Dr. Dean Ornish’s story of 11-year-old Tim and his father.
-One day last year, Tim’s father was driving him to a soccer meet, for which they were very late.
+Take Dr. Arvon’s story of 10-year-old David and his mother.
+One day, David’s mother was driving him to a baseball game, for which they were very late.
 As they pulled up to an intersection, the train lights started flashing and the gate came down, signaling the cars to stop to allow a slow freight train to pass through.
-Tim’s father responded in frustration, “Damn, now we are going to be even later.”
+David’s mother responded in frustration, “Damn, now we are going to be even later.”

-Innately, Tim responded, “Yeah, but now we get to see a great big freight train go by.”
+Innately, David responded, “Yeah, but now we get to see a great big freight train go by.”
 His perception changed the whole event.

 When we respond in a stressed fashion to unpleasant circumstances, we initiate the basic fight-or-flight physiology with which we are genetically encoded.
 Adrenaline and related hormones are quickly released; heart rate, blood pressure, blood sugar, inflammation, and blood clotting increase as a result.
 Why?
 Because our bodies were designed to become stronger, bleed less, and repair damage more quickly during and after fights with wild animals.